Integrated organic inference (IOI): A reconciliation of statistical paradigms: Examples

 where $\Phi( )$ again denotes the standard normal distribution function, while $\widehat{B}_3^*$ is the estimator $\bm\hat{\beta}_3$ calculated exclusively on the basis of an as-yet-unobserved sample of $n$ additional data points $Y_{+}^*=\{(Y_i^*, x_{1i}, x_{2i}, x_{3i}):i=1,2,\ldots,n\}$ generated according to the regression model in equation~(\ref{equ26}), where the values of the covariates $x_1$, $x_2$ and $x_3$ are assumed to be the same as in the original sample.
 On the other hand, the hypotheses $H_{P}$ and $H_{S}$ that apply if $\bm\hat{\beta}_3 > 0$, i.e.\ the hypotheses in equations~(\ref{equ10}) and~(\ref{equ7}), can now be expressed as: Also, let us assume, quite reasonably, that the fiducial density $f_{S}(\theta_j\,|\,x)$ that is required by equations~(\ref{equ8}) and~(\ref{equ19}), i.e.\ the density $f_{S}(\beta_3\,|\,\beta_{-3},\sigma^2,y_{+})$ in the present case, is derived on the basis of the strong fiducial argument with the fiducial statistic $Q(y_{+})$ specified as being a sufficient statistic for $\beta_3$, e.g.\ one of the sufficient statistics for $\beta_3$ given in equations~(\ref{equ27}) and~(\ref{equ32}).
-Under these assumptions, the fiducial density in question is determined in a similar way to how the fiducial densities in equations~(\ref{equ31}), (\ref{equ36}) and~(\ref{equ37}) were determined, and in particular is given by the expression:

-On the other hand, it will be assumed that we knew enough about the coefficient $\beta_1$ before the data were observed such that it is possible to adequately represent our pre-data knowledge about this coefficient by placing a probability density function over this coefficient conditional on all other parameters being known, i.e.\ the density $p(\beta_1\,|\,\beta_{-1},\sigma^2)$.
+Under these assumptions, the fiducial density in question is determined in a similar way to how the fiducial densities in equations~(\ref{equ31}), (\ref{equ36}) and~(\ref{equ37}) were determined, and in particular is given by the expression: On the other hand, it will be assumed that we knew enough about the coefficient $\beta_1$ before the data were observed such that it is possible to adequately represent our pre-data knowledge about this coefficient by placing a probability density function over this coefficient conditional on all other parameters being known, i.e.\ the density $p(\beta_1\,|\,\beta_{-1}, \sigma^2)$.
 To give an example, let this density function be defined by: